David Sheldon Boone: Early career

 Boone had worked for the NSA for three years before being reassigned to Augsburg, Germany, in 1988.
 He served in the Vietnam War from 1971–1972 and retired from the Army, as a Sergeant First Class, in 1991.

 Turn to espionage

 In October 1988, the same month that he separated from his wife and children, Boone walked into the Soviet embassy in Washington, D.C. and offered his services.
 According to an FBI counterintelligence agent's affidavit, Boone was under "severe financial and personal difficulties" when he began spying.
-His former wife had garnished his Army sergeant's pay, leaving him with only $250 a month.
+His former wife had garnished his Army sergeant's pay, leaving him with only US$250 a month.

 According to the federal complaint, Boone met with his handler about four times a year from late 1988 until June 1990, when his access to classified information was suspended because of "his lack of personal and professional responsibility."
 He held a Top Secret clearance from 1971 and gained access to SCI information in 1976.
-He is alleged to have received payments totaling more than $60,000 from the KGB.
+According to the Justice Department affidavit filed in the case he received payments totaling more than $60,000 from the KGB.